joonwee-goh/portfolio-projects/divvy_bikes/README.md

   -   This is likely due to the cold weather, with casual users seeing the most reduction in rides, indicating casual users are more sensitive to changes in weather patterns than members

 - 📌 **Top 10 Stations For Members Are Clustered In The City Centre**
-  -   These stations are located close to transit hubs or school campuses, compared to popular stations for casual users located along the coast line and have recreational areas nearby
+  -   These stations are located close to transit hubs or school campuses, compared to popular stations for casual users located along the coast line and have recreational areas nearby.
+This supports the hypothesis that members primarily use the service for their commute to work.

 See the full analysis and SQL queries in [SQL folder](SQL)